markusrothe/FIRE/README.md

 CMake Version 3.10 or higher

 ## How to build ##
-   After cloning inside the cloned directoy do:
+   After cloning inside the cloned directory do:

 ```
    mkdir build